Growing against the grain has its bumps, but for Ben Moore of Pixel Union, it’s also had its (major) triumphs.

 “We were getting so many requests for minor customizations from our theme customers, and we were just turning that business away,” he explained.
 “The opportunity was getting bigger with each passing month, and it seemed crazy not to take advantage of it.
 That’s when we got into the services side.”

-Eventually, Pixel Union secured their Shopify Expert status, and more recently, their place as a Plus Expert.
+Eventually, Pixel Union secured their Shopify Partner status, and more recently, their place as a Plus Partner.
 After that, Ben says it was only a matter of time before they began to look at the apps space for another opportunity.

 That intel helped Pixel Union with their theme work, but getting into apps meant they were leveraging that insight and experience for every bit of value.